North Korea missile launch: The most important things to know

 Wednesday's missile reached an altitude of up to 4,475 kilometers (2,800 miles), higher than any previous launch, a North Korea reading that was in line with estimates released by Japan and South Korea.

 The missile was fired on a lofted trajectory, where the missile flies very high to cover a relatively short horizontal distance.
-David Wright, an expert with the Union of Concerned scientists said that if it had been fired on a standard trajectory, the ICBM would have been capable of traveling 13,000 kilometers, or 8,100 miles.
+David Wright, an expert with the Union of Concerned Scientists said that if it had been fired on a standard trajectory, the ICBM would have been capable of traveling 13,000 kilometers, or 8,100 miles.

 "Such a missile would have more than enough range to reach Washington, DC, and in fact any part of the continental United States," Wright said in a statement